China CIF vs. FOB – How to Make the Right Choice?

 When using CIF, the supplier has more control and responsibility.
 This is a double-edged sword.
 By transferring the responsibility to the seller, the burden on the buyer’s shoulders is reduced.
 However, since the seller has more control, the buyer is entirely at the seller’s disposal.
 Buyers cannot make cost-effective decisions so that they may pay more for goods and transportation services.

-Pros and cons of CIF
+Pros and Cons of CIF

 Choosing CIF as a shipping agreement has pros and cons for both buyers and sellers.
 Let’s take a moment to weigh the advantages and disadvantages of CIF.